santiment/sanbase/README.md

 $ ./node_modules/.bin/db-migrate up
 ```

-After this you can access the Sanbase at URL http://XXX/cashflow
+After this you can access the Sanbase at URL http://XXX.XXX.XXX.XXX/cashflow
-(replace XXX with the VM's IP address).
+(replace XXX.XXX.XXX.XXX with the VM's IP address).
 Any edits of the html or php
 files of the repository should be immediately visible.
 You can access
-the database at XXX:5432.
+the database at XXX.XXX.XXX.XXX:5432.
 The database's name is "postgres", schema
 "sanbase", user "sanbase", password "sanbase".

 The virtual machine configuration is contained in the files